 In an agile context it makes no sense to spend time updating a static picture of where everything is, so getting an integrated set of tools for managing the team and process is key.
 Advanced Roadmaps for Jira is connected directly to how your teams work, showing project progress and backlogs.
 Its Teams and Capacity features help to group, filter and allocate work based on assigned team members and their capacity, making it a key tool for improving efficiency in an agile environment.

-Learn for Jira shows you how: Getting started with Advanced Roadmaps for Jira
+Getting started with Advanced Roadmaps for Jira

 1. Create a plan